 A lack of workforce diversity can be a huge obstacle for companies seeking to draw in more women and people of color.
 That’s why taking a fresh and frequent look at everything that impacts how your company sources, interviews and retains employees is essential.

 One way to approach this problem is with a modified version of the divide-and-conquer method.
-For example, review current metrics to assess just how well your existing practices are helping you to meet diversity goals, then tackle one area at a time for improvement, such as adding more people of color to the finance team or more women in software development.
+For example, review current metrics to assess just how well your existing practices are helping you to meet diversity goals, then tackle one area at a time for improvements, such as adding more people of color to the finance team or more women in software development.

 Diverse candidates want to work for a company that welcomes them and responds to their needs, so be prepared to take a closer look at everything from marketing to healthcare policies with an eye to how they can support your efforts to recruit a diverse workforce.